spujadas/elk-docker/docs/index.md

 Forwarding logs from a host relies on a forwarding agent that collects logs (e.g. from log files, from the syslog daemon) and sends them to our instance of Logstash.

-The forwarding agent that was originally used with Logstash was Logstash forwarder, but with the introduction of the [Beats platform](https://www.elastic.co/products/beats) it may eventually be phased out in favour of Filebeat.
-The two approaches are therefore presented below.
+The forwarding agent that was originally used with Logstash was Logstash forwarder, but with the introduction of the [Beats platform](https://www.elastic.co/products/beats) it will be phased out in favour of Filebeat, which should now be the preferred option.
+The two approaches are described below.

+### Forwarding logs with Filebeat <a name="forwarding-logs-filebeat"></a>

+Install [Filebeat](https://www.elastic.co/products/beats/filebeat) on the host you want to collect and forward logs from (see the *[References](#references)* section below for links to detailed instructions).

+**Note** – The `nginx-filebeat` subdirectory of the [source Git repository on GitHub](https://github.com/spujadas/elk-docker) contains a sample `Dockerfile` which enables you to create a Docker image that implements the steps below.

+Here is a sample `/etc/filebeat/filebeat.yml` configuration file for Filebeat, that forwards syslog and authentication logs, as well as [nginx](http://nginx.org/) logs.

+	output:
+	  logstash:
+	    enabled: true
+	    hosts:
+	      - elk:5044
+	    tls:
+		  certificate_authorities:
+      	    - /etc/pki/tls/certs/logstash-beats.crt
+	    timeout: 15

+	filebeat:
+	  prospectors:
+	    -
+	      paths:
+	        - /var/log/syslog
+	        - /var/log/auth.log
+	      document_type: syslog
+	    -
+	      paths:
+	        - "/var/log/nginx/*.log"
+	      document_type: nginx-access

+In the sample configuration file, make sure that you replace `elk` in `elk:5044` with the hostname or IP address of the ELK-serving host.

+You'll also need to copy the `logstash-beats.crt` file (which contains the CA certificate – or server certificate as the certificate is self-signed – for Logstash's Beats input plugin) from the ELK image to `/etc/pki/tls/certs/logstash-beats.crt`.

+**Note** – The ELK image includes configuration items (`/etc/logstash/conf.d/11-nginx.conf` and `/opt/logstash/patterns/nginx`) to parse nginx access logs, as forwarded by the Filebeat instance above.

+Before starting Filebeat for the first time, run this command (replace `elk` with the appropriate hostname) to load the default index template in Elasticsearch:

+		curl -XPUT 'http://elk:9200/_template/filebeat?pretty' -d@/etc/filebeat/filebeat.template.json

+Start Filebeat:

+		sudo /etc/init.d/filebeat start

 ### Forwarding logs with Logstash forwarder <a name="forwarding-logs-logstash-forwarder"></a>

+**Note** – This approach is deprecated: [using Filebeat](#forwarding-logs-filebeat) is now the preferred way to forward logs.

 Install [Logstash forwarder](https://github.com/elasticsearch/logstash-forwarder) on the host you want to collect and forward logs from (see the *[References](#references)* section below for links to detailed instructions).